 We are offering the shares of our common stock described in this prospectus through the underwriters named below.
-JMP Securities LLC and Ladenburg Thalmann & Co.
-Inc. are acting as the joint book-running managers of this offering.
+JMP Securities LLC, Stifel, Nicolaus & Company, Incorporated and William Blair & Company, L.L.C. are acting as the representatives of the underwriters and book-running managers of this offering.
 Subject to the terms and conditions contained in an underwriting agreement among us and the underwriters named below, each of the underwriters have severally agreed to purchase the number of shares of common stock listed next to its name in the following table.